nmolaei7878/tt-product/README.md

 > You can explore the full development progress and changes by viewing the Git commit history in this repository.

+# Architecture & Call Flow

+##### The architectural decision I made was that the code is written in a decoupled manner, and the filters operate independently of the list and the API.
+Through our custom hook, we send the filters to the URL, and on the other side, React Query, via another hook, reads all the URL filters.
+If there’s any change, it detects the update and calls the API again with the new filters.

+##### Our call flow is as follows: the page loads, and React Query reaches the hook we wrote, which then calls our async function.
+Within that async function, we use Axios.
+At the final layer, when the data returns, if there’s no error, it’s passed to the mapper.
+If there is an error, it’s converted into an error and returned.
+If the response is correct, the response is passed to the mapper, which then normalizes and processes it before returning it to us.
+This async function then hands the data back to the abstraction hook we created, and finally, it returns to the component and is rendered.

 # Screen Shot

 <img width="1460" height="750" src="https://github.com/user-attachments/assets/76a6b0fb-dcdd-47aa-bc31-ca3eac60f122" />